skalenetwork/mirage-manager/SPEC.md

 #### Staking Integration Points

 - `Staking.sol` interacts with `Committee.sol` to update node weights each time an operation that changes the total staking share of a node is performed.
+- `Staking.sol` interacts with `RewardWallet.sol` instances to flush rewards that may have been given from consensus layer.

 #### Staking Permissions